Fossils offer opportunities to explore ideas about our distant past

 By Haley Schild, Museum Intern Summer 2019

-A few fossils are on display (check the hallway right when you walk in) but many are stored behind the scenes awaiting a time to spark joy and learning in our visitors.
+A few fossils are on display but many are stored behind the scenes awaiting a time to spark joy and learning in our visitors.

 One of those times is called Pop-Up Play.
 During Pop-Up Play, Museum play guides and staff pop-up with a program in addition to our regular museum exhibits.
 And when the fossils come out, guests are able to investigate 65 million-year-old artifacts.
 This certainly is not an everyday occurrence for most people!